dxinteractive/mosfez-xen-types/README.md

-# mosfez-xenomath
+# mosfez-xen-types
-Basic xen math types for microtonal scale representation and manipulation with typescript / javascript
+Basic xen number types for microtonal scale representation and manipulation with typescript / javascript